laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/my-tears-ricochet.md

 ## Quotes from artist

 <blockquote>
-I wrote ‘My Tears Ricochet’ alone and it was the first one I wrote for this album. - Taylor Swift
+I wrote ‘My Tears Ricochet’ alone and it was the first one I wrote for this album. <br /><b>- Taylor Swift</b>
 </blockquote>
 <blockquote>
-[The song is about] an embittered tormentor showing up at the funeral of his fallen object of affection. - Taylor Swift
+[The song is about] an embittered tormentor showing up at the funeral of his fallen object of affection. <br /><b>- Taylor Swift</b>
 </blockquote>